elghachouimohamed35-png/Zabbix-Infrastructure-Monitoring/README.md

 The monitoring platform is deployed on **Ubuntu Server 24.04 LTS** and monitors a **Windows Server 2019** infrastructure hosting **Active Directory Domain Services (AD DS)**, **DNS**, and **DHCP** services.

-The project also includes infrastructure dashboards, service monitoring, trigger configuration, and email alert notifications using Gmail SMTP.
+The project includes infrastructure dashboards, service monitoring, trigger configuration, and email alert notifications using Gmail SMTP.

 ---